pohka/Brewlit/README.md

   * events
   * queue commands (such as path finding)
 * Camera
+  * set yaw and pitch with delay
   * more camera presets
     * forward follow
 	* smooth forward follow
+	* Disable all players for cutscenes
+* Helper
+  * move GetAllPlayers and GetAllPlayerIDs to PlayerHelper
 * UI library
   * drop downs
   * checkboxes